inittux111/silverblue/README.md

 # Repository information

-This is Ublue Silverblue with my own customizations
+This is Ublue Silverblue with my own customizations.

 ## Installation